 VaroomLab is an international research project which fosters research activity in all areas of illustration.
 The VaroomLab website is a unique space for discussing peer-reviewed papers, sharing ideas, and stimulating vital debate.
 From students thinking out loud, to post-graduates shaping original research paths, to academics preparing conference papers, this shared network of researchers and professional practitioners aims to be a catalyst for innovation in illustration in the 21st Century.

-INTERPRETATION is the theme of the upcoming symposium from VaroomLab and partner Arts University Bournemouth 18-19 September 2014.
+VISIONARIES is the theme of the upcoming symposium from VaroomLab and partner Birmingham City University in Autumn 2015.
 More details here.

 Academic and professional submissions have undergone peer review for these VaroomLab conferences: